 General sex and aging

-Seniors & Aging: Sexual Activity – Informative, straightforward article about benefits, challenges, and ways to maximize senior sex.
+Seniors & Aging: Sexual Activity – Informative, straightforward article about benefits, challenges, and ways to maximize Sex.
 (Health Canada)

-Solutions for a Good Sex Life – Describes challenges and solutions, including tips and treatments for better senior sex.
+Solutions for a Good Sex Life – Describes challenges and solutions, including tips and treatments for better Sex.
 (Web MD)

 Tips for Older Men – Advice for men about how to maintain and enjoy a healthy sex life in later years.
 (Mayo Clinic)